JohnathanTWebster/100-Days-Of-Code/log.md

 <h2>Day 4: May 30, Sunday</h2>
 Today's Prpgress: Completed lessons 27-30.
 Had a hectic day at work and was able to squeeze some time in.
 I am glad I have started to get into the cool visual effects now.
 This will be a strong motivator over my weekend to complete this section finally.

+<h2>Day 5: May 31, Monday</h2>
+Today's Progress: Completed lessons 30-52 today.
+The animation is still a little confusing to me so I will do some more reasearch on my spare time.
+Going to tackle Applied Accessability tomorrow.
+I will be trying to start a project idea soon for a website I had in mind.
+Still working out the layout but I want to make it special.